starship/starship/docs/config/README.md

 ::: warning

-This module is only supported on the Linux, macOS and Windows operating systems.
+This module is only supported on the Linux, macOS, Windows and FreeBSD operating systems.

 :::